- Community college transfer students who are looking for a highly valued degree in engineering

 Bachelor of Science in Electrical Engineering - Antelope Valley

-Earn your B.S. in electrical engineering in two and a half years through the College of Engineering at CSULB in partnership with CPIE.
-The Bachelor of Science in Electrical Engineering - Antelope Valley program is designed for students who are interested in completing their B.S. degree in electrical engineering.
+Earn your B.S. in electrical engineering in two and a half years through the College of Engineering at CSULB in partnership with College of Professional and International Education.
+The Bachelor of Science in Electrical Engineering - Antelope Valley program is designed for students who are interested in completing their BS degree in electrical engineering.
 Classes are held at the Lancaster University Center in the Antelope Valley area, providing unprecedented access to the aerospace industry, including internships with local companies and organizations.
 Participants must have completed their first two years of coursework at a community college or another university.

 The Bachelor of Science in Electrical Engineering - Antelope Valley program is offered as an undergraduate extension program in the College of Engineering.
 For details about the program, including faculty selected from industry positions and our own College of Engineering, go to the College of Engineering's Antelope Valley Program site.